An Understanding of the Terms

 Slovakia.

-Due to foreign invasions, Kyivan Rus began to beak up
+Due to foreign invasions, Kyivan Rus began to be broken

 took control of the western principality of Halych.
 Over a period of time,